Seth M. Gates: Career

 He became inspector of the common schools, and in 1825, he served as the deputy sheriff of Le Roy, New York.
 He studied law and was admitted to the bar in 1827.
 He began the practice of law in Le Roy and served as supervisor of Le Roy in 1830.

 In 1832, he served as a Whig member of the New York State Assembly.
 He declined to be a candidate for renomination.
 He was elected as an antislavery member of the twenty-sixth and twenty seventh U.S. Congresses, serving from March 4, 1839, to March 3, 1843.
 While in Congress, he drafted the protest signed by the Whigs in Congress against the Texas annexation.
 He was an unsuccessful candidate for reelection.

 In 1843, he moved to Warsaw, New York, and continued the practice of law.
 He was also engaged in the lumber trade and a merchant.
 In 1848, on the Barnburners and Free Soil ticket, and in 1852, on the Free Democratic ticket, he was twice an unsuccessful candidate for Lieutenant Governor of New York.
 Due to his pronounced hostility to slavery, a southern planter offered $500 for his apprehension.
-From 1851-1865, he was the secretary of the Wyoming County Insurance Company.
+From 1851 to 1865, he was the secretary of the Wyoming County Insurance Company.
 In 1861, he was appointed postmaster at Warsaw, serving until 1870.